albertvila/dotfiles/README.md

   caskroom/versions/java8
 ```

 - If you get issues with gpg, first check the current key is not expired using `gpg --list-secret`.
-If expired, you can change the expiratoin time using `gpg --edit-key XXX` and then using the `expire` command within the shell
+If expired, you can change the expiratoin time using `gpg --edit-key XXX` and then using the `expire` command within the shell.
+Also be sure the variable `export GPG_TTY=$(tty)` is properly set, more information [here](https://www.gnupg.org/(it)/documentation/manuals/gnupg/Common-Problems.html)

 - To fix the following issue `nvm is not compatible with the npm config "prefix"` just run the following commands with the node version displayed from the output of the first command